-Read and search the Judges Guide before posting.
+- Read and search the Guide to Judging before posting.

-- The Judging Q&A is not a replacement for the Judges Guide.
-Many, many of the questions asked each year could be answered by simply pressing Ctrl+F and searching the Judges Guide.
-The Judges Guide is a relatively short document and a valuable tool - please use it!
+- The Judging Q&A is not a replacement for the Guide to Judging.
+Many, many of the questions asked each year could be answered by simply pressing Ctrl+F and searching the Guide to Judging.
+The Guide to Judging is a valuable tool - please use it!

 - This is a corollary to the first item.
 As the season goes on, we tend to see a great deal of repetition in the Q&A posts.
 This repetition clutters the forum and makes it harder to find the real precedent-setting posts in here.
 If everyone followed items 1 and 2 before posting, we would see a significant reduction in the number of posts, which makes it much easier to follow item 2!

-Quote the applicable criterion from the latest version of the Judges Guide in your question.
+- Quote the applicable criterion from the latest version of the Guide to Judging in your question.

 - Often, you'll find that by quoting the criterion, you'll answer your own question.
-Similarly, if your question can be answered by a direct quote from the Judges Guide, that is all that we will answer it with - so, you can save yourself the time and waiting by checking the Judges Guide first.
+Similarly, if your question can be answered by a direct quote from the Guide to Judging, that is all that we will answer it with - so, you can save yourself the time and waiting by checking the Guide to Judging.